Before You Heat Press: Tips for Perfectly Sized & Positioned Transfers

 T-shirt mockup with design placeholder on left sleeve

 Sleeve placements add a unique touch to t-shirts.
-You can choose short sleeve or long sleeve placements, typically positioned 1-2 inches below the shoulder seam and centered on the sleeve.
+You can choose short-sleeve or long-sleeve placements, typically positioned 1-2 inches below the shoulder seam and centered on the sleeve.
 This placement works well for smaller designs, logos, or badges.
+Transfer size for sleeve placement can be around 3-4 inches in length or width.

 T-shirt mockup with design placeholder on upper back